 Although accidents still happen, the UK has been recorded as the safest place to work in the EU, with a relatively low number of accidents, illnesses and deaths, as detailed here:

-Across the EU, employers are striving to improve workplace safety and working conditions in order to reduce the number of accidents and work accident compensation claims.
+Across the EU, employers are striving to improve workplace safety and working conditions in order to reduce the number of accidents and claims.

 However, current legislation is often difficult to implement and some employers continue to cut corners.
 New employees are often not trained properly and many younger, inexperienced employees are not aware of their rights.
 Site inspections sometimes do not happen as regularly as they should, and as a result, accidents at work continue to occur.

 If you’ve had a work accident that wasn’t your fault, you may be entitled to claim compensation.
 A settlement can help to alleviate the financial issues involved with taking time off work, as well as helping to cover medical expenses and supporting your family.